 - Not fully organic.

 It’s covered with food-grade polyethylene waterproofing that isn’t derived from GMO plants.
-This keeps both liquids and biological irritants, like mites, out of your mattress and away from your child.
-It can also be beneficial for babies that are sensitive to allergens, such as dust and pollen.
+This keeps liquids and biological irritants, like mites, out of your mattress and away from your child.
+It can also be beneficial for babies who are sensitive to allergens, such as dust and pollen.

 The size of this mattress contributes to its durability.
 It will fit most toddler beds.
 If taken care of, this mattress can last from the newborn days through the toddler bed years.